You're about to share financials, cap tables, contracts, and your pitch deck with a stranger who might write you a check - or not.

 Storage limits - A seed round data room is different from Series B due diligence.
 Make sure you know the cap.

-The core workflow is simple: upload your pitch deck or due diligence documents, generate a trackable link, and watch the analytics come in.
-You'll see who opened it, which pages they lingered on, how many times they came back, and how long they spent in total.
-Real-time notifications tell you when someone views a file.
+Ellty solves that.
+Upload your documents, generate a secure trackable link, and watch the analytics roll in.
+You'll see who opened it, which pages they spent the most time on, how many times they came back, and how long they stayed.
+Real-time notifications tell you the moment someone views a file.

 What Ellty does well: